Pedrexus/blog.phvv.me/content/programming/python-switch-if-tree/en-us.md

     initials = None
 ```

-This example above might seem useless, but the concept behind it is common while its structure is messy.
+The example above might seem useless, but the concept behind it is common while its structure is messy.
 Instead of getting `initials`, imagine calling a specific function that would send and e-mail customized by family name.
 Moreover, if this is found on a crucial point in a large codebase, it could definitely **harm the productivity** and be considered **technical debt** for hindering the code comprehension.

 ## Refactor: `dict`